-- The stop-start system is manually deactivated

-- the bonnet is opened

-- the driver's seat belt is unfastened and the driver's door is opened

-- the engine temperature is too low

-- the battery is discharged

-- the brake vacuum is not sufficient

-- the vehicle starts to move - the climate control system requests an engine start - the air conditioning is manually switched on
+- The stop-start system is manually deactivated. - The bonnet is opened. - The driver's seat belt is unfastened and the driver's door is opened. - The engine temperature is too low. - The charging level of the vehicle battery is below a defined level. - The brake vacuum is not sufficient. - The vehicle is driven at least at walking speed. - The climate control system requests an engine start. - The air conditioning is manually switched on.